cabalmail/cabal-infra/docs/terraform.md

     | VCS branch                  | default                                                       |
     | Include submodules on clone | Unchecked                                                     |

 2. Using [terraform.tfvars.example](./terraform.tfvars.example) as a guide, [create variables in your workspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started).
-This is where your Github personal access token will go.
+This is where your GitHub personal access token will go.
 The Github token should be designated "sensitive".
-Also, make sure the value you specify for aws_region matches the value you specify in your [Github setup](./github.md).
+Also, make sure the value you specify for aws_region matches the value you specify in your [GitHub setup](./github.md).

 3. [Create environment variables](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started) for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` using the values you saved from [the AWS section step 7](./aws.md).
 The secret access key should be designated "sensitive".
 (Don't forget to rotate this key regularly!)
 Finally, create a third environment variable for `AWS_DEFAULT_REGION`.
 Set it to the same region you use for your infrastructure.
 The region should match what you specify in your [Github setup](./github.md).

 4. Create a second workspace of type CLI-driven workflow called "infra".

+5. [Create an API token](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/users#creating-a-token) and store it in your GitHub repository's Actions secrets as described in [GitHub setup](./gitnub.md).